 Unfortunately, the human mind does not act in a lean way by itself.
 It is easily disturbed by interruptions.
 Therefore, things must be systematically steered in that direction.
 Completing one thing at a time will ensure that unfinished tasks do not pile up.
 That way, your work does not get stuck waiting for the moment you have the time to get back to it.
 This is an idea that comes directly from Lean’s philosophy.

-Continuous initiation of things changes to getting things done more efficiently and in a less stressful manner.
-The tips shared in this blog have the idea of breaking down bigger operations into smaller, manageable entities that can more easily be completed.
+Starting tasks over and over again shifts to getting things done more efficiently and with less stress.
+The idea behind Jari’s tips shared in this blog is breaking down bigger operations into smaller, manageable entities that actually get finished.
 This idea is also familiar from Lean thinking.

 As we can see, Lean doesn’t always have to be a huge development project where organization’s processes are viewed as large entities.
 Lean is also about continuous improvement, that is, the development of operations such as telecommuting constantly in small pieces.